Ferraah/XIOS_Coupling/2_singlefield_restart/intro.md

 # Monodirectional coupling of a single field with restart file
+# File structure of this example
+The folder of this example is composed by a source file of the coupled toy model and 3 `iodef` files corresponding to 3 different available runs.

 This example shows the the coupling functionality between two contexts of their relative toy models (`ocn` and `atm`).
 Ocean is the model in charge of sending the field, to the Atmosphere model.
-The field is sent every 5 days, but the last one is saved to file instead.
+The field is sent every 5 days, but the last one is not received and saved to file instead.
+The time parameters are again unrealistic but useful to understand the algorithm with restart file.

 |  | Ocean | Atmosphere|